-Why RF Sputtering Process?
+Why RF Magnetron Sputtering?

 Direct current (DC) sputtering is a cost-effective method for thin layer deposition of electrically conductive metallic targets.
 But this method is not applicable for non-conductive dielectric target materials, since bombarding such targets with positive ions causes charging the surface of the target, which repels further positive ion bombarding the surface, resulting in the cessation of sputtering process and arcing into the plasma.
 In order to overcome DC sputtering shortcomings, RF sputtering is widely used for electrically non-conductive target materials deposition.

-What is the difference between RF and DC sputtering?
+What is the Difference Between RF and DC Sputtering?

 To electrically discharge the target during sputtering a frequency of 1MHz or higher is needed.
 Application of an alternative current to an insulating target in this frequency range is equivalent to current flow through dielectric media of capacitors in series.

-Why frequency of 13.56 MHz is used?
+Why Frequency of 13.56 MHz is Used?

 In order to prevent the interference between the frequencies used in telecommunication services, the standard radio frequency recommended by the ITU Radio Regulations (2012) for operating industrial (I), scientific (S), and medical (M) instruments, which is called ISM, is centered at 13.56 MHz with a bandwidth of 14 kHz.